Notice of Amendments:

 d.
 For longer or more complex motions, the court strongly encourages parties to file electronic copies of their factums in Word format.
 Electronic copies should be attached to the hard copy of the factum filed with the court and should be labelled with the court file name and number, event and content of the disk, as well as the return date of the matter.
 Counsel and parties should refer to the Guide Concerning e-Delivery of Documents available on the Superior Court’s website.

-e.
+f.
 Cases contained in books of authorities should be copied on both sides of a page.
 If possible, electronic copies of books of authorities are helpful in longer or more complex motions.

-f.
+g.
 Parties are encouraged to refer to the Guide Concerning Best Practices for Civil Actions, Applications and Motions, available on the Superior Court’s website, which offers further guidance to counsel and parties when bringing motions or applications, particularly on matters involving voluminous materials.

 10. Motions to Transfer a Civil Proceeding.
 All requests for a transfer of a civil proceeding (action or application) from one county to another shall be pursuant to rule 13.1.02 of the Rules of Civil Procedure.
 The motion will be granted or denied based on its merits.
 Counsel and parties are advised to refer to Part III of the Consolidated Provincial Practice Direction which prescribes specific requirements for motions to transfer a civil proceeding.

 12. Simplified Procedure Discovery Motions.
 Motions concerning issues arising from examinations for discovery in Simplified Procedure actions will be scheduled for a maximum of 30 minutes in total.
-All parties are expected to complete oral argument of the motion within the time scheduled, subject to leave from the presiding master in exceptional cases.
+All parties are expected to complete oral argument of the motion within the time scheduled, subject to leave from the presiding associate judge in exceptional cases.
 Parties are encouraged to use rule 34.12 and answer questions that are objected to.

 13. Confirmation of Applications and Motions.
 In accordance with rules 37.10.1 and 38.09.1, the Confirmation Form for motions and applications must be filed by the applicant or moving party with the Registrar not later than 2 p.m. three days before the hearing date.
 Parties must confer as to the time required before sending in the Confirmation Form.
 Estimated time must not exceed time booked.
 Parties are expected to adhere to the time requested.
+When completing the form, either the Justice Services Online filing confirmation number or verification that court documents were filed in hard copy at the court office must be provided.

 15. Parties shall consult with each other to select a return date that is convenient to all parties and which will permit all parties to file all necessary materials and conduct any examinations before the return date.
 At the time of booking, a realistic estimate of the time required by all parties for argument must be provided.